 Popular Korean Street Toast

-Korean street toast is a popular breakfast sandwich, made with egg, vegetables, ham, ketchup, mayo, and cheese on buttery toasted bread.
-The unique combination of condiments creates a delicious sweet and salty taste.
+Korean street toast is made with egg, vegetables, ham, and cheese layered between buttery toasted bread.
+The unique blend of condiments delivers a delicious sweet and savory flavor.

 Tofu and eggs are cooked in a skillet with spicy sauce to serve with rice